InnovationDesignConsortium/revit_standards_addin/README.md

     OR

-    A set of local files and an associated Environment Variable
+    A set of local files and an associated Environment Variables or registry keys

 1. A couple of custom **Environment Variables** on each workstation
 1. The **Revit Standards Addin**